junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 (old reddit prompt about someone who thinks they're just imagining the voice until one day they hear "turn around" and see the other person)

-### 70.【destiel】When the first pie is made【in progress】
+### 70.【destiel】When the first pie is made【in progress 1】

 《Best creation ever》